aplteam/Tester2/README.md

 * There is a method `ListSymbolicNames` available that lists all symbolic names.
 * By putting a comment on the line where a constant is assigned you can make sure that this comment is, together with the name of the constant, put into the GUI's "Result" comment.

-  For example, assuming that `Tester2` was instanciated with `T←⎕NEW Tester2`, then this:
+  For example, assuming that `Tester2` was instantiated with `T←⎕NEW Tester2`, then this:

   `R←T._Inactive ⍝ Waiting for fix for bug 1291`